Plozel/Tutorials/Git and GitHub - Introduction.md

 Git is a version control system used by developers around the world.  <br>
 It allows us to manage projects, track changes to files, and go back to a specific version of those files, at any point in time.

+## Common Git workflow

+* Initial a repository
+* Create branches
+* Edit files
+* Add and commit changes
+* Merge sub-branch into the main branch.

 ## Setup
 #### <ins> Varifying Git is installed: <ins />